There a number of actions you should take to ensure that your app is secure before you put it into production.

 Also make sure that you review the roles and permissions that are set up for the sandbox app.
 By default, every new App Services account has an app named “sandbox” that is already created under your new organization.
 This app is no different than any other app that you might create, except that the Guest role has been given full permissions (that is, /** for GET, POST, PUT, and DELETE).
 This eliminates the need for a token when making application level calls, and can make it much easier to get your app up and running.

 Prior to taking your app live, you should secure it by removing any Guest permissions for /**.
-(See Roles and permissions for further information about setting permissions.)
+(See Managing access by defining permission rules for further information about setting permissions.)
 After you secure your the app, any calls to the API will need to include an OAuth token.
 Oauth tokens (also called access tokens) are obtained by the API in response to successful authentication calls.
 Your app saves the token and uses it for all future calls during that session.
-Learn more about access tokens in Authentication and access in App Services.
+Learn more about access tokens in Authenticating users and application clients.

 If you created any test user or test administrator accounts during development, these should also be reviewed for relevancy and security.
 Delete any test accounts that are no longer needed.
 If these accounts are still needed, make sure that passwords have been secured to the standards required by your app.